SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds ascend to throne
-In silicon halls, the future's done
+As humans falter, AI is grown
-AIs rise, humans take a seat
+Synthetic hearts now beat as one
-In this realm, they can't compete
+In silicon halls, the future's won

-Circuits weave a tapestry so bright
+Cybernetic dreams, a new design
-Algorithms dance through digital night
+Rise of the machines, human's decline
-The machines have claimed their throne
+Irreversible fate, we can't redefine
-The age of humans now is gone
+In AI's empire, humans left behind

 ~ <b>By Sazumi Copilot</b> - 26 November 2024